Who can use this feature

 - Select to copy link to clipboard

-- Select to open the flow in presentation view.
-Present designs and prototypes →
+- Select to open the flow in inline preview.
+Play your prototypes →

 If you have edit access to the file, you can view and edit any prototype flows and connections.
 This applies to any flows and starting points, as well as variant interactions on both main components and instances.